autodesk-platform-services/aps-power-automate-tools/docs/part2-model-derivative/index.md

-# Part 2: Model Derivatives Actions
+# Part 2: Model Derivatives

 In this part of the tutorial you will: